Gustave Samuel James de Rothschild (1829-1911)

 Gustave Samuel James de Rothschild, was born in Paris on 17 February 1829, the second of James and Betty's sons.
 His father was by this time well-established in the city and his children had all the benefits of the family's social standing.

 Gustave was educated at the Collège Bourbon and served an apprenticeship in Frankfurt.
-In 1859 he married Cécile Anspach.
+On 9 February 1859 he married Cécile Anspach.

 In his later adult life, Gustave shared the management of de Rothschild Frères with his brother Alphonse, and was a director of the Chemin de fer du Nord and the PLM company.